-Cancer of the ovary is most common in post -menopausal women, although it can affect women of any age.
+Cancer of the ovary is most common post-menopause, although it can affect anyone with ovaries at any age.

 There are many types of ovarian cancer, with epithelial ovarian cancer being by far the most common form.
 Germ cell and stromal ovarian cancers are much less common.

 - Epithelial ovarian cancer (epithelial ovarian tumours) – derived from cells on the surface of the ovary.
 It include the sub-types:

 - Germ cell ovarian cancer– derived from the egg-producing cells within the body of the ovary.
 This rare type of cancer more commonly affects teenagers.
 Some of these tumours are benign (non-cancerous)

 - Stromal ovarian cancer (sex cord stromal tumours) – develops within the cells that hold the ovaries together.
 Granulosa cell tumours are the most common type.
 Some of these tumours are benign (non-cancerous)

 - Cancers from other organs in the body can spread to the ovaries – metastatic cancers.
 A metastatic cancer is one that spreads from where it first arose as a primary tumour to other locations in the body

 How does it develop?

 If ovarian cancer symptoms are identified and the cancer diagnosed at an early stage, more treatment options are available and the prognosis is more optimistic.
 However, because some of the symptoms of ovarian cancer are often the same as for other less serious conditions, such as irritable bowel syndrome (IBS) or pre-menstrual syndrome (PMS), it can be difficult to recognise the symptoms in the early stages – which is why most women are not diagnosed until the disease has spread.

 - Increased abdominal size and persistent bloating (not bloating that comes and goes)